-It’s been a while – probably at least nine months – since you’ve had to think about birth control, but now that Baby is out in the world, breathing oxygen and learning to wiggle his toes, you may be physically able to become pregnant again already, even if you haven’t had your period yet.
+It’s been a while – probably at least nine months – since you’ve had to think about birth control, but now that Baby is out in the world, breathing oxygen and learning to wiggle their toes, you may be physically able to become pregnant again already, even if you haven’t had your period yet.
 This makes your upcoming postpartum appointment a great time for you to talk about contraception with your doctor before you have the kind of sex that can make a baby again.

 Your body after giving birth